MattiaRiola/ezgas/docs/UI_prototype.md

 The following presentation is based on the content of the RequirementsDocument.md.
 It shows a possible UI for the use cases and/or scenarios.

-# Register an user, user log in
+# Register an user and user log in
 ![RegisterLoginUser](images/log_in_user_registation.png)